rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-ufd.md

     Also, keep in mind that port-channels *are* interfaces and *can* be assigned to an uplink state group.
 You couldn't add an interface that is a member of a port-channel if you wanted to anyway.
 You must monitor the port-channel if it includes the interface you want to monitor.

-    Finally, UFD is not supported on the following interfaces:

 !!! tip "UFD in reverse!"

     UFD can be configured in reverse as well.
 Just assign upstream ports as downstream ports in the uplink-state group and vice versa.